TAU-CGL/cgal-python-bindings/README.md

 where `<CGALPY_SRC_DIR>` is the root directory of your local clone of this repository.
 This will install a Python module called `CGALPY_epec`.
-From the name, you can infer that this module provides binding for C++ instances that are bsed on the exact-predicate exact-construction kernel.
+From the name, you can guess that this module provides access to C++ instances that are based on the EPEC (exact predicate exact construction) kernel.
+While this option is limited (because it generates a binding library of a fixed set of C++ instances) you may still change this set and the import name accordingly.
+For example, if you want to obtain a library that supports bindings for C++ instances that are based on the EPIC (exact predicate inexact construction) kernel, edit the file `setup.py`, which resides under the `<CGALPY_SRC_DIR>` directory.
+In particular, replace `epec` with `epic`.

 If you want to explot the full power of the bindings, you need to perform a few steps.
 You need to install at least C++17, Python 3.8+,